Pumpkin Spice Cookies (paleo, vegan, low-carb options)

 Some espresso powder in these pumpkin spice cookies would be a delicious addition!
 Maybe 1/2 – 1 teaspoon?

 I make mine with a chia egg but they’re great with a regular egg, too.
 Make sure to use dairy-free / vegan chocolate chips, if needed.
-There are vegan white chocolate chips but they’re far from paleo.
+There are vegan white chocolate chips, but they’re far from paleo.

 For another fun pumpkin try, check out this pumpkin chocolate chip cookie in a mug.
+And these spice cupcakes are another great fall treat!

-Hope you’ll enjoy them!
+I hope you’ll enjoy them!

 Substitution questions for these pumpkin spice cookies: